-Paleo coconut macaroons that are chewy on the inside and crisp on the outside!
-They taste like regular macaroons but are vegan and maple-sweetened.
+Vegan coconut macaroons that are chewy on the inside and crisp on the outside!
+They taste like regular macaroons but are paleo and maple-sweetened.

 They require just maple syrup, coconut butter, shredded coconut, vanilla and salt.
-And the result is some vegan and paleo coconut macaroons that really taste just like the regular kind!
+And the result is some paleo and vegan coconut macaroons that really taste just like the regular kind!

 No eggs or refined sugar and they’re still amazing.
 I think they’re a perfect healthier Easter dessert.
 Just like these paleo cupcakes.